-Tax returns are submitted to the General Authority of Zakat and Tax "GAZT" on a regular basis.
-Tax returns have been filed up to and including the year 2019.
-The Company has received restricted certificates for these years, which will expire on 30 April 2020.
+Tax returns are submitted to the Zakat, Tax and Customs Authority ("ZTCA"). on a regular basis.
+Tax returns have been filed up to and including the year 2020.
+The Company has received restricted certificates for these years, which will expire on 30 April 2022.